 And I’m happy to report that Six to Start is already planning to have more virtual races. 🙂

-Edit: There’s no gallery this time because there are only three photos in the Flickr gallery for this page and I’ve used three of them.
-If you want to see them on Flickr, you can do that here.
+Edit: There’s no gallery this time because there are only three photos in the Flickr gallery for this page and I’ve used all three of them.
+If you want to see them Flickr set though, you can do that here.